 Managing Authorities and Intermediate Bodies have to conduct administrative and on-the-spot verifications in order to ensure efficient and reliable first level control procedure.
-Some of the requirements of this and next programming periods can be challenging for the involved authorities.
+Some of the requirements of both overlapping programming periods can be challenging for the involved authorities.
 Eligibility of expenditures, compliance with complex State aid and public procurement rules, Simplified Cost Options have to be considered.
 The obligations, related to the Assurance Package, such as drawing up, certifying and submitting payment applications and annual accounts to the EC, also still raise a number of questions for first level controllers.
 Furthermore, Managing Authorities, Responsible Authorities, Intermediate Bodies, Delegated Authorities and Certifying Authorities have to be aware of the audit requirements in order to be best prepared for audit visits.

 Irregularities and fraud at any stage of these processes can lead to repayments and financial corrections.
 To avoid these financial losses, national authorities have to implement stronger financial controls and carry out the respective verifications and audits very carefully.